 John Greenacre spent twenty four years in the British Army as a logistician, reconnaissance helicopter pilot and staff officer before retiring in 2011.
 He deployed on operations to Iraq and Kuwait, Bosnia and Northern Ireland and also worked in Germany, the Falkland Islands, Canada and Kenya.
 He is a graduate of the Joint Services Advanced Command and Staff Course and has an MA in Military Studies from Cranfield (2004).
 In 2009 John graduated from the University of Leeds with a PhD in History with his thesis, ‘The Capability Development of British Airborne Forces during the Second World War’.
-John is currently a lecturer in history at the University of Suffolk covering the Twentieth Century World Wars and the Cold War and heads up the university’s First World War Centenary activities.
-He is also an active battlefield and historical tour guide working across Europe with a variety of groups including British and NATO units and formations.
+John is currently a lecturer in history at the University of Suffolk covering the Twentieth Century World Wars and the Cold War.
+He is currently researching and co-authoring the history of the British Army Air Corps.
+John is also an active battlefield and historical tour guide working across Europe with a variety of groups including British and NATO units and formations.

 Career Planning for History Graduates

 Twentieth Century military history and the development of warfare.
 The British fishing industry and its relationship to the Admiralty.
 Memory and memorialisation of conflict, the heritage of battlefields and thano-tourism.

 ‘British Fishermen and Anti-Submarine Warfare during the First World War’, Y. Carbonnier, S. Curveiller and L. Warlouzet (eds), Conflits autour du Détroit du Pas de Calais, (Calais: Université du Littoral Côte d'Opale, 2020).

 'The Admiralty’s interwar planning with the British fishing industry, 1925–1940', Journal for Maritime Research, January 2020.